rebahama/social-reviewer-frontend/README.md

 # Credits

-* The symbols on the webpage can be found on Fontawesome [Fontawesome](https://fontawesome.com/).
+* The symbols on the webpage can be found on [Fontawesome](https://fontawesome.com/).

 * Inspiration and some help was taken from Code institute walkthorugh video of "Moments" [Moments](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+RA101+2021_T3/courseware/70a8c55db0504bbdb5bcc3bfcf580080/953cd4e5015f483bb05263db3e740e19/).